QKD as a Quantum Machine Learning task: Collective attacks on BB84

-To try and beat the result from the individual attack with post-processing, we again use QCL to optimize Eve's attack.
-First of all, we simplify the output of Eve's two PCCM which she has in her quantum memory.
+To try and beat the result from the individual attack, we again use QCL to optimize Eve's attack.
+We take one intermediate step: we simplify the output of Eve's two PCCMs which she has in her quantum memory.
 Eve knows the basis of the states Alice sent and applies the following operations on each of her approximate copies: \begin{itemize} \item $Z$-basis: Eve applies an $S$ gate and then a $Z$ gate \item $X$-basis: Eve applies an $H$ gate and then an $S$ gate \end{itemize} Then, regardless of the basis Alice chose for the transmission, Eve's approximate copies of "0" or "1" sent by Alice are the density matrices $\rho_0$ or $\rho_1$, given by

+Note that these density matrices are not obtained from the PCCM system by tracing out Bob.
+Rather, they describe the system that Eve obtains when Bob has correctly measured the state that Alice prepared.

 Now Eve uses an HEA for $V(\Lambda)$ with two qubits (i.e. there are no ancillary qubits) and two layers for a total of 12 parametrized rotations and two entangling CNOT gates.
 We use two distinct sets of weights depending on the parity transmitted by Alice, leading to a total of 24 trainable parameters.
 This setup is shown in figure \ref{fig:collective}.
+Since Eve wants to distinguish two states for a given parity, she only measures one of her two qubits, without loss of generality, the first one.
+In a case where the parity is 0, a measurement result of 0 indicates 00 as the state Alice sent, while measuring 1 indicates 11, and similarly for the case where the parity is 1.
+The loss function is then given by the (negative) success probability $-P_E=-\frac{P(a_0 a_1 = b_0 b_1 = e_0 e_1)}{P(a_0 a_1 = b_0 b_1)}$, which we obtain from Eve's density matrix in the simulation.
+As in the earlier examples, the training is done with 100 iterations of the Adam optimizer and a learning rate of 0.1.
+We find that the resulting, optimized circuit obtains the correct result for both bits in $89.4\%$ of the cases.
+As expected, this is significantly better than the $81.0\%$ Eve can obtain from the individual attack.

-We find that the resulting, optimized circuit successfully measures both bits correctly in $89.4\%$ of the cases.
-As expected, this is significantly better than the $81.0\%$ Eve can obtain from the individual attack with post-processing.\\ Finally, we compare this to the optimal solution for distinguishing Eve's two quantum states, which is known to be given by the Helstrom measurement \cite{helstrom1969quantum}.
-A brief calculation yields $89.4\%$ as the optimal success rate.
-So again, our approach for constructing Eve's attack with the HEA and QCL gave the optimal result.
+Finally, we compare this to the optimal solution for distinguishing Eve's two quantum states, which is known to be given by the Helstrom measurement \cite{helstrom1969quantum}.
+A brief calculation yields

-The case of odd parity transmissions follows similarly and leads to the same success rate.